COSC481W-2020Fall/IndividualTasks/datatitans_tasks.md

 ## week of Nov.
+16 - Nov.
+30
+Brian
+- [ ] Expand the machine learning model to include additional features and/or additional variables such as countries, cases, deaths and correlated variables, eg GDP per capita, population density, stringency index

+Ben
+- [ ] Expand the machine learning model to include additional features and/or additional variables such as countries, cases, deaths and correlated variables, eg GDP per capita, population density, stringency index

+Chisulo
+- [ ] Revise database_handler.py script to ensure it uploads the data to the sqlite database
+- [ ] Pull recent version of the project to get latest features

+Jeff
+- [ ] Add heat map to website (Verify that heat maps display on page)

+Ryan
+- [ ] Add heat map to website (Verify that heat maps display on page)

+Emmt
+- [ ] Fix the comment functionality on blog posts

+## week of Nov.
 9 - Nov.
 16
 Chisulo:
 - [x] Troubleshoot and fix issue with some country data not displaying in charts on AWS/SQLite platform